foriequal0/git-trim/README.md

 #### Are you using git-flow?

-Don't forget to `git config trim.bases develop,master`.
+Don't forget to `git config trim.bases develop,main`.

 ## Why have you made this?
 Show me how it works.